-- c) Detentions - Detentions are issued for minor infractions of school policy.
-A school detention must be served within 24 hours at the discretion of the administration.
-Students who fail to appear for school detention may be subject to suspension. - d) Disciplinary Contract In the event of significant or repeat violations of school policies or regulations, a teacher may initiate a disciplinary contract and forward a copy to the office.
-Parent/guardian will be asked to read, sign and return the contract to the office.
-All disciplinary contracts will be retained in that student's file. - e) Behavioural Probation Probation is imposed on students who have seriously violated school policy and/or regulations.
+- 5. Consequences for Student Misconduct In cases where students violate school expectations STA follows the principles of progressive discipline.
+In situations of grave misconduct, the process may be modified.
+Below is a non-exhaustive list of possible consequences: - a) Verbal Warning Verbal warnings may be given for minor infractions of school policy or regulations. - b) Written Warning Infractions will be documented in a student's school file in MyEd and parents may be notified by email for infractions of school policy and/or regulations. - c) Detentions Detentions are issued for minor infractions of school policies.
+A school detention must be served at lunch or at the discretion of the administration.
+Students who fail to appear for school detention may be subject to further disciplinary action such as, but not limited to, disciplinary contract, parent meeting, behavioural probation, and suspension. - d) Disciplinary/Attendance Contract In the event of significant or repeat violations of school policies or regulations, a teacher or an administrator may initiate a disciplinary contract.
+Parents/guardians will be asked to read, sign and return the contract to the office.
+All disciplinary contracts will be retained in that student's file. - e) Behavioural Probation Probation is imposed on students who have seriously violated school policy and/or regulations and have not met the conditions of their disciplinary/attendance contract.
 Students who are placed on probation may not participate in any co-curricular school activities or events on site or at another facility.
 They will attend classes and participate in all class work.
-If they repeat the violation or commit other serious infractions while on probation, they will have committed a grave misconduct subject to suspension or expulsion.
+If they repeat the violation or commit other serious infractions while on probation, they may be subject to suspension or expulsion.
 Without improvement, it is likely that a student will not be entitled to register for the following school year.
 Probation is given only by the Principal.
 The school must contact the parent/guardian by phone and inform the parent/guardian of the impending probation within 24 hours.
 Prior to a student being placed on probation, the Principal or Vice-Principal must meet with the student's parent/guardian.
 A memorandum, signed by the Principal or his/her designate, is to be given to the parent/guardian clearly stating the reason for the Probation, the date and time of initial contact made by the school with the parent/guardian, the date and time of the meeting, and when the students probationary period is concluded.
 Probation is recorded by the school and kept on file.
 The Archbishop's Representative will be informed of all probations.
-Probation may not last longer than 3 months. - 6.
-Suspensions and Expulsions Students can negatively affect the school's learning environment and therefore the ability of all classmates to receive the education to which they are entitled.
-Both the quality of instruction and the learning process are dually maintained by making it clear to disruptors, through the use of suspensions, that unruly behavior will not be tolerated.
-Expulsion shall be used when the continued presence of the student at the school is either a threat to the staff and students or an impediment to either the quality of instruction or the learning process.
-STA's policies and practice with respect to Suspension and Expulsions is congruent with CISVA policy 426 found at http://www.cisva.bc.ca/policy manual/400-general school admin/426-SuspensionsandExpulsions.pdf.
+The term of the probationary period will be at the discretion of the principal. - f) Suspensions Students can negatively affect the school's learning environment and therefore the ability of all classmates to receive the education to which they are entitled.
+Both the quality of instruction and the learning process are dually maintained by making it clear to disruptors, through the use of suspensions, that unruly and unacceptable behavior will not be tolerated.